Eglot based Emacs Python IDE

 In my Emacs rabbit hole I mentioned in my previous post, I decided to work on improving my Python development workflow.
 I recently found the Eglot package for running a LSP in Emacs.

-The most vanilla setup for Eglot is just M-x eglot
+The most vanilla setup for Eglot is just M-x eglot in a buffer

 editing a python file.
 This works wonderfully if the executable for